 For every event you will find specific instructions in the write-up.
 There are however some basic elements:

-if you're comfortable using a walking stick, bring it along
+* if you are comfortable using a walking stick, bring it along

-It should not be necessary to highlight certain common sense behaviour, but I do it anyway in order to avoid any misconception:
+It should not be necessary to highlight certain common sense behaviour, but I do it anyway in order to avoid any misunderstandings:

 All participants will respect each other's background, religion, race, complexion, etc and will try their utmost not to offend anyone with their behaviour.
 This would include bringing alcoholic drinks to the events and taking showers on public roads.

 Although English is not the mother tongue for almost all members, I'm sure we all can refrain from using insulting words and expressions.

 While hiking we respect the nature surrounding us, as we are the “intruders”; the jungle doesn't belong to us.
 We will bring back any drinking bottles/food wrappers we used along the way.
 In short "Leave nothing but footprints, take nothing but pictures".
 In this philosophy the sweeper will remove the paper markers which we lay for participants to follow.

 The Meetup website is publicly accessible.
 So don't post any phone numbers or e-mail addresses in the comment sections.
 We only mention mobile phone numbers on the carpooling list, which can only be accessed by the participants of a particular hike.
 The same goes for the carpooling link.
 Let's keep it private as we don't want anybody else than our hikers to make alterations to the list, do we?

 This group has no commercial agenda.
 There will be neither membership fees nor fees to join an event.
 Entrance or permit fees to enter certain venues will be specified in the write-up of the event and are to be paid individually to the respective authorities.
 Expenses for events that come with a price tag like camping trips, coach travel, hikes abroad, etc. will be shared by the participants for that particular event.